abdurrozaqf/real-estate-landing-page/README.md

 ## Getting Started

 Before you begin, make sure you have Node.js and npm (Node Package Manager) installed on your system.
-Familiarity with React Js, Tailwind CSS, Shadcn/ui, and Axios will be beneficial for customization.
+Familiarity with Netx.js, Tailwind CSS, Ant Design, and Redux Toolkit will be beneficial for customization.

 ## Installation